sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/plugins/index.md

 ~~~

 ## Testing your plugin
-If your plugin lives on Github you should check out our [example Travis-ci file](https://github.com/sitespeedio/plugin-gpsi/blob/master/.travis.yml) for the GPSI plugin.
+If your plugin lives on GitHub you should check out our [example Travis-ci file](https://github.com/sitespeedio/plugin-gpsi/blob/master/.travis.yml) for the GPSI plugin.
 In the example, we checkout the sitespeed.io project and run the plugin against the latest master (we also run it daily in the Travis crontab).

 ## Example plugin(s)
 You can look at the standalone [GPSI plugin](https://github.com/sitespeedio/plugin-gpsi) or the [WebPageTest plugin](https://github.com/sitespeedio/sitespeed.io/tree/master/lib/plugins/webpagetest).